EsateVera/Vera-Esate/README.md

 - Built dashboards to track KPIs and performance
 - Supported pricing, marketing, and sales strategy decisions *Achievement*
-   - Effective Recommendation: Sales increase by follow-up and conversion of lead interested to sales.
+   - Effective Recommendation - Sales increases by 20% with sales staff effectively following up on interested leads.
    - Help Sales and Marketing team see areas of improvement.
    - Help management make better business decisions